 Declaration to the Trust Secretary of Oxford Health NHS Foundation Trust.

-I hereby declare that I am at the date of this declaration a Member of the [Public/Staff/Service Users and Carers] constituency, and I am not prevented from being a member of the Council of Governors by reason of any provision in the Constitution.
+I hereby declare that I am at the date of this declaration a Member of the [Public/Staff/Patients'] constituency, and I am not prevented from being a member of the Council of Governors by reason of any provision in the Constitution.

 [Or